david-wolgemuth/genesis/RUNBOOK.md

 Go back to Implement.
 If it still fails after 3 full Build→Run cycles, treat as compilation failure above.
 Revert and document.

 ### Nothing interesting happened
 Ship it anyway.
-Dashboard, narrator explaining why nothing changed, notebook entry.
+Frame data, narrator explaining why nothing changed, notebook entry.
 Sometimes the mechanism needs a different environment to activate.
 Note that in the narrative: "Diffusion was implemented but with current element density, concentration gradients are too shallow to produce visible effects.
 A denser seed or smaller grid might show more activity."

 ### Conservation check fails
 This is a bug.
 Do not proceed.
 Go back to Implement and fix it.
 Conservation is the one invariant that can never be broken.
 If you can't fix it, revert.